dyselon/cscribe/README.md

 =======
 **Templating software** - v0.2

-**NOTE - As of 0.2, exporting images and printing are temporarily disabled.**
+**NOTE - As of right now, printing is temporarily disabled.
+Export All also doesn't work.
+Export Selected does.**

 I know, I know, those are the two main functions of the program.
 WIP software, y'all.